 Removing a Contact’s Label

-One item you may need to do is to change a contact’s label.
+Periodically, you may need to change a contact’s label.
 In my “city council” example, I would probably adjust the members based on election results.

 Key Points & Takeaways

-• These email lists work for your Google account but not for others.
+- These email lists work for your Google account but not for other Gmail users.
 Each user needs to create their own list.

-• The outgoing email from a Gmail list never shows your group or label name.
+- The outgoing email from a Gmail list never shows your group or label name.
+This means you can’t search or filter using them.